YoCodingJosh/YoCodingJosh/README.md

 I'm Josh, and I'm a software engineer and entrepreneur.
 Nice to meet ya!

-I'm a software engineer in the day and I'm working on launching [HYPEWORKS](https://github.com/HYPEWORKS) at night.
+I'm a React developer at an education non-profit in the day, and I'm working on launching [HYPEWORKS](https://github.com/HYPEWORKS) at night.

 I'm just trying to make the world a better place, one line of code at a time!

 I write code primarily using TypeScript/JavaScript, C#, C/C++, Ruby, Python, and Java.
-Polyglots unite!

 Basic info about me: